alvacat/careers-when-you-haven-t-heard-back-from-an-employer/README.md

 **You have applied to a job but haven’t heard back about your application.** If this is the only action you’ve taken, you can’t really follow up because you didn’t send your resume to a person.
 You cannot take any further action.
 This is a big reason why cold-applying to jobs isn’t the best use of your time.

-**You’ve responded to an introduction from Flatiron School’s Placements team but the employer hasn’t responded to schedule your interview.** Send a friendly follow up note 5 business days later expressing your continued interest in the role and your availability for the upcoming week to have a conversation.
-If you follow up once and still don’t hear back, talk to your coach.
+**You’ve responded to an introduction from Flatiron School’s Employer Partnerships team but the employer hasn’t responded to schedule your interview.** Send a friendly follow up note 5 business days later expressing your continued interest in the role and your availability for the upcoming week to have a conversation.
+If you follow up once and still don’t hear back, talk to your Career Coach.
+You can also ping the Employer Partnerships contact who connected you, to see if they have any additional updates.

 **You have interviewed for a position on the phone or in person, or completed and submitted a code challenge and are awaiting a response from the employer on next steps.** Send a friendly check in email 5 business days later that accomplishes the following:
 * Reminds the person of the role you interviewed for, and thanks the person for taking the time to interview you *Do not say “You probably don’t remember me” or “You may remember me” -- it is highly likely the person will immediately recall your meeting once you set the context for him/her.
-* Expresses your continued interest in the company for X reason(s)
+* Expresses your continued interest in the company for X reason(s).
-* Adds value in the form of a blog post you wrote (if you think the employer would value it)
+* Adds value in the form of a blog post you wrote (if you think the employer would value it).
 * Indicates you would welcome additional conversations with members of the team/your desire to move forward in the process.
 * If you still don’t hear back, send another email 7-10 business days after that.
 Do your best to offer additional new value and remain positive.
-Once you’ve sent your 3rd follow up, check in with your coach about what action to take next.
+Once you’ve sent your 3rd follow up, check in with your Career Coach about what action to take next.

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-when-you-haven-t-heard-back-from-an-employer'>Careers When You Haven't Heard Back from an Employer</a> on Learn.co and start learning to code for free.</p>